Storytelling, 120 credits

 No admission to this course for the academic year 2014/15.

-Konstfack will have four new Master's Programmes starting in autumn 2014.
+Konstfack's four new Master's Programmes started in autumn 2014.
 The programmes lead to a Master's Degree (120 credits).

 Today visual communication faces a number of challenges: technological, theoretical, visual and contextual.
 Storytelling offers a venue for practical and theoretical exploration of the subject area.